-- When you find that the percentage of power remaining is low. - When the power alarm alerts you
+When you check battery status and find that the percentage of power remaining is low or when the power alarm alerts you that the remaining power is low, you need to charge your battery.

-If an ac outlet is convenient, plug the ac power adapter into it, and then insert the connector into the computer.
+If an ac outlet is convenient, plug the ac power adapter into it, and then connect the ac power adapter to the computer.
 The battery will be fully charged in about three to six hours.
 The charging time is affected by the battery size and the physical environment.
 You can check the battery charging status at any time through the battery-status icon in the Windows notification area.